chrisburnell/chrisburnell.com/_drafts/articles/death-to-cols2.md

 --------

-What I’m proposing, and certainly not the first to do so, is that we do away with thinking of layout in terms of <var>x</var>/<var>y</var> columns.
+What I’m proposing, and *certainly* not the first to do so, is that we do away with thinking of layout in terms of <var>n</var> columns.

 Because we aren’t beholden to using `floats` anymore and we have access to superior parts of CSS for layout, the way that we think about layout on the web needs to change.

-With `flex` or `grid`, it’s trivial now to compose a layout exactly as you and/or your designers visualise it.
+With the power of CSS’s Flex and Grid, it’s trivial now to compose a layout exactly as you and/or your designers visualise it.

 ### We used to say: